LSVH/wp-instagram-media-scraper/readme.txt

 = How to identify the scraped media =

-The plugin creates an user with the username 'ig-media-scraper' who is authoring all the scraped media the media is then stored as attachment.
+The plugin creates an user with the username 'social-media-scraper' who is authoring all the scraped media the media is then stored as attachment.

 == Screenshots ==